tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. animation speed none, playback speed 0.25, zoom 3.71, normal run from event 299 to 518
    hide physical and data link visualizers until around event 334

 The noise transmissions often overlap the data frames, yet the short bursts are not enough to ruin their reception, most packets are successfully received.
 Note that the thin line of the noise on the spectrogram is much shorter than the data frame.
-Also, the spectrograms have a colored background due to the background noise (also displayed on the spectrum figures). -> **TODO** nem annyira tartozik ide (a visualization)
+Also, the spectrograms have a colored background due to the background noise (also displayed on the spectrum figures).

+..  -> **TODO** nem annyira tartozik ide (a visualization)

+**TODO** hogy teljesiti az analog model a kovetelmenyeket ?